wilsinneto/api-node-solid/README.md

 # Principle - SOLID#

-SOLID In practice using Pattern Package By Feature
+SOLID with a focus on S.L.D. in practice using Pattern Package By Feature